DrThomasAger/smile/README.md

 * **Maintainable** 🤝 -  You can now contribute meaningfully over long periods of time without getting lost.
 Ensure your team of prompt engineers work together coherently without disrupting flow.

+# (: Smile Basics

+You start by clearly defining the start `(:` of a section and its name `(: Section name (`.

+You can end sections using the same markers in the opposite direction. `) End Section name :)`.

+## Different Smiles, Different Meanings

+You can use different text emoticons to indicate meaningfully different sections.

+For example, in the quick start prompt the section that defines the format of the response is labelled `[: Response Language Definition [=`.

+This defines the way that the model will respond.

+It is ended with `] End format =]`.

 # Why (: Smile?